 Even if you aren’t in possession of a boating licence though, this isn’t a problem as you can just hire the sailboat of your dreams with a skipper who will help to make sure your holiday is unforgettable.
 The benefit of a professional skipper is that you can improve your abilities with regards to sailing and let them guide you to all the best places in the area.

 There are so many amazing places where you can rent a sailboat, that it can be difficult to decide where you want to go.
-A couple of particularly noteworthy destinations include Montenegro, Croatia, Italy, Mexico, and the Balearic and Caribbean Islands.
+A couple of particularly noteworthy destinations include Greece, Croatia, Italy, Spain, and Mallorca.
 An important thing to consider when looking at where you want to rent a sailboat is the time of year when you want to go.
 For example, for most Mediterranean destinations, you should aim to go either during the summer, late spring, or early autumn.
 If, however, you’re looking into destinations in the Caribbean or Mexico, it is more advisable to go in the winter or spring, as during these seasons, you should manage to avoid the hurricane season.
 Australia is another place where renting a sailboat is definitely more advisable in the European winter, as this is the time of year when they have the best weather for sailing.

 There are many different brands of sailing boat for hire on the Océans Évasion website and each one has many different reasons why they are good options.
 A few of the brands available include Dufour, Jeanneau, Bavaria, and Beneteau.
 On any one of these brands of sailboat, or one of the others that are available to rent with Océans Évasion, we can guarantee you a fantastic trip, full of memories you’ll never forget.